-- 5.2.2 The purpose of drawings and method statements, if required, are: - a.
-For the Employer/Consultant to check that what is to be fabricated or manufactured complies with contract specifications.
-This is to pre-empt contractual disputes if any equipment is found to be not in compliance with specifications later on in the project. - b.
-For ensuring that adequate space is allocated for the installation of the equipment. - c.
-As a means for checking for any potential clash of services and for coordination at site.
+- 5.2.2 The purpose of drawings and method statements, if required, are: - a) For the Employer/Consultant to check that what is to be fabricated or manufactured complies with contract specifications.
+This is to pre-empt contractual disputes if any equipment is found to be not in compliance with specifications later on in the project. - b) For ensuring that adequate space is allocated for the installation of the equipment. - c) As a means for checking for any potential clash of services and for coordination at site. - d) To ensure that good installation practice will be adopted.